 Skip advert

 Warranty

 The ID.
 Buzz is covered by a three-year/100,000-mile warranty.
-You can even extend that if you wish via a one-off or monthly payment, but as is, it should provide you with plenty of coverage if you’re on a three-year finance deal.
+You can extend this plan if you wish via a one-off or monthly payment, but as is, it should provide you with plenty of coverage if you’re on a three-year finance deal.
 Meanwhile, the battery itself is covered for eight years or 100,000 miles, whichever comes first.

 Servicing

 Like all electric cars, the ID.
 Buzz should be generally cheaper to maintain and service than any combustion-engined alternative.
-Not just because it follows the same fixed service schedule as the rest of Volkswagen’s ID. family of EVs, which means you only need to get it looked at every two years.
+It also follows the same fixed service schedule as the rest of Volkswagen’s ID. family of EVs, which means you only need to get it looked at every two years.
 Volkswagen currently includes the first MOT, three brake fluid changes and three pollen filter charges in the purchase price of the ID.
 Buzz.

 Road tax

 As with all zero-emissions cars, the ID.
 Buzz doesn't attract any road tax.
-That will change in April 2025, but for now it's one less bill to worry about.
-Electric cars also avoid the London Congestion Charge and enjoy only 2% Benefit-in-Kind (BiK) company-car tax for the next few years.
+That will change in April 2025, but for now it's one less cost to worry about.
+Electric cars also enjoy a 2% Benefit-in-Kind (BiK) tax rate, so company car drivers will certainly feel the benefit.

+Skip advert